Ising Machines' Dynamics and Regularization for Near-Optimal Large and Massive MIMO Detection

-By means of numerical simulation using the Rayleigh fading channel model, we show that in principle, a MIMO detector based on a high-speed Ising machine (such as a CIM implementation optimized for latency) would allow more transmitter antennas (users) and thus increase the overall throughput of the cell by a factor of two or more for massive MIMO systems.
-Our methods create an opportunity to operate wireless systems using more aggressive modulation and coding schemes and hence achieve high spectral efficiency: for a $16\times16$ MIMO system, we estimate around 2.5$\times$ more throughput in the mid-SNR regime ($\approx 12$~dB) and 2$\times$ more throughput in the high-SNR regime~($>$20~dB) as compared to the industry standard, a Minimum-Mean Square Error~(MMSE) linear decoder.\\ \else Optimal MIMO detection is one of the most computationally challenging tasks in wireless systems.
-We show that new analog computing approaches, such as Coherent Ising Machines~(CIMs), are promising candidates for performing near-optimal MIMO detection.
-We propose a novel regularized Ising formulation for MIMO detection that mitigates a common error floor issue in the naive approach and evolve it into a regularized, Ising-based tree search algorithm that achieves near-optimal performance.
 By means of numerical simulation using the Rayleigh fading channel model, we show that in principle, a MIMO detector based on a high-speed Ising machine (such as a CIM implementation optimized for latency) would allow a higher transmitter antennas (users)-to-receiver antennas ratio and thus increase the overall throughput of the cell by a factor of two or more for massive MIMO systems.